AngelicaScamarcia/second_assignment/README.md

-Python Robotics Simulator
+ROS assignment
 ================================

-This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
+This is  is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
 Some of the arenas and the exercises have been modified for the Research Track I course

 Installing and running